FIWARE/tutorials.CRUD-Operations/README.md

   --data 89
 ```

+Existing attribute values can be altered by making a PUT request to the `/v2/entities/<entity>/attrs/<attribute>/value` endpoint.

 ### Overwrite Multiple Attributes of a Data Entity

 This example simultaneously updates the values of both the price and name attributes of the Entity with `id=urn:ngsi-ld:Product:001`

-Multiple Existing attribute values can be updated by making a PATCH request to the `/v2/entities/<entity>/attrs` endpoint.

 #### Request: